2care2teach4kids

 • Early childhood educators oversee safety protocols but encourage children to care for their own needs and manage their own safety practices where applicable.

-• Early childhood educators view conflict resolution and social-emotional skills as crucial as academic learning and equally document these skills in observations and assessments (Adams, 2013).
+• Early childhood educators can view conflict resolution and social-emotional skills as crucial as academic learning and equally document these skills in observations and assessments (Adams, 2013).

 Research documents the importance of the educator's excitement about nature (Larimore, 2019; Warden, 2019).